No pricing info available

 Thank you sermon.
 Thanks to this, I have a precious first child.
 Please continue to work for the patient.

-Gangnam Severance Hospital, can be found in Dogok dong, Seoul, South Korea and offers its patients Epilepsy Treatment procedures as well as 256 other procedures, across 14 different procedure categories.
-At present, there is no pricing information for Epilepsy Treatment procedures at Gangnam Severance Hospital.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Hospital, with 8 in total, and Gangnam Severance Hospital is accredited by just one known accreditations institute, JCI Accredited
+Gangnam Severance Hospital, located in Dogok dong, Seoul, South Korea offers patients Epilepsy Treatment procedures among its total of 256 available procedures, across 14 different specialties.
+Currently, there's no pricing information for Epilepsy Treatment procedures at Gangnam Severance Hospital, as all prices are available on request only, whilst the national average price is approximately ฿35,987.
+There are many specialists available at the Hospital, with 8 in total, and they are accredited by JCI Accredited

-Asan Medical Center, can be found in Dogok dong, Seoul, South Korea and offers its patients Epilepsy Treatment procedures as well as 299 other procedures, across 16 different procedure categories.
-At present, there is no pricing information for Epilepsy Treatment procedures at Asan Medical Center.
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Clinic, and Asan Medical Center is not accredited by any recognised accreditations institutions.
+Asan Medical Center, located in Dogok dong, Seoul, South Korea offers patients Epilepsy Treatment procedures among its total of 299 available procedures, across 16 different specialties.
+Currently, there's no pricing information for Epilepsy Treatment procedures at Asan Medical Center, as all prices are available on request only, whilst the national average price is approximately ฿35,987.
+There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?